Children and Youth with Sensory Impairments and Additional Disabilities

 What We Do

-CAYSI is a federally funded program serving individuals from birth thru age 21 who are deaf/blind or who are at risk for deaf/blindness .
-CAYSI consultants provide training, technical assistance and information to families, educators and others who work with these individuals.
-CAYSI supports the philosophy of inclusion of the individual with deaf/blindness in educational, vocational, recreational and community environments.
+The CAYSI Project serves Arkansas children from birth through age 21 who are deafblind, or at risk for deafblindness, and seeks to support the child, their families, and the professionals who work with them.
+CAYSI supports the philosophy of meaningful access for children with deafblindness across educational, vocational, recreational, and community environments.

 Services We Provide